Estate, Trust and Tax Planning

 The trustees are responsible for the management of the trust.

 Trusts are used to create tax planning strategies, reduce taxes, protect assets, and provide for heirs over time.
-There are several types of trusts available, each with a specific aim.
-The types of trusts include, for example, bare trusts, interest in possession trusts, and discretionary trusts.
+Several types of trusts are available, each with a specific aim.
+These include bare trusts, interest interest-in-possession trusts, and discretionary trusts.

 All trusts have advantages and drawbacks, such as exit charges for chargeable lifetime transfers.
 Speak to an adviser to find out the best trust option.